 There are a range of known measurement concepts that could be used to establish the intensity of competition.
 Putting such concepts into practice often proves impossible, however, because of a lack of internationally comparable figures.
-15 Using

-15 In traditional industrial economics, the intensity of competition can be measured using a range of parameters of concentration (e.g. a company's turnover as a share of market volume).
-Commonly-used parameters are the concentration ratio, the Gini coefficient and the Herfindahl-Hirschman Index.
-Since these require all the shares of a particular characteristic to be precisely allocated to individual subjects or objects, the two indicators can only be used if the available data is sufficiently detailed.
-Even in natithe fact that markets with different degrees of concentration establish their prices differently, an approximation can be found for the intensity of competition on a market.
+Using the fact that markets with different degrees of concentration establish their prices differently, an approximation can be found for the intensity of competition on a market.
 Monopolists set their prices to maximise profits without being subjected to pricing pressure from competitors.
 In a market with perfect competition, firms theoretically adjust their supply to fit the market price.
 In this case, the price level is lower than that in a monopoly.
-Taking this relationship as a starting-point, we can assume under certain conditions - namely that we are dealing with homogeneous goods/services - that the price level on a market decreases with increasingly intense competition.
+Taking this relationship as a starting-point, we can assume under certain conditions - namely that we are dealing with homogeneous goods/services that the price level on a market decreases with increasingly intense competition.
 The price level can thus be taken as an indirect indicator of competition on a market.
-As a cautionary reminder at this stage, it should be noted that the price level has already been used to illustrate the aspect of price advantage, as a relatively low price level is conducive to Lead Market advantages, which arise from the increased inclination to adopt an innovation and its quicker diffusion, in international comparison (cf. section 0).
+As a cautionary reminder at this stage, it should be noted that the price level has already been used to illustrate the aspect of price advantage, as a relatively low price level is conducive to Lead Market advantages, which arise from the increased inclination to adopt an innovation and its quicker diffusion, in international comparison (cf. section 4.2).
 Since a low price level is always a positive aspect of demand structure, either as an indicator of prices or of competition, the ultimate result is unaffected by which Lead Market factor the indicator is allocated to.
 The same indicators can therefore be used to show advantages in price and market structure.
 This also suggests that although these two Lead Market characteristics can be separated in theory, it is not necessarily possible in practice.
-The results from section 0 should therefore be taken into account.
+The results from section 4.2 should therefore be taken into account.

-Furthermore, it is possible to show the intensity of competition on a market by referring to the occurrence of barriers to entry, because the formation of new firms not only promotes innovation but intensifies competition in their markets (Gerolski, 1991).
+Furthermore, it is possible to show the intensity of competition on a market by referring to the occurrence of barriers to entry, because the formation of new firms not only promotes innovation but intensifies competition in their markets (Geroski, 1991).
 "Especially for upcoming technologies and when new product markets develop, divergent innovation designs compete with each other.
 Start-ups are likely to bring in new solutions and challenge established companies that enter these new markets, too" (Rammer, 2006).
-The logarithmic quotient of a sector's average market entry rate of new firms in a given country and the respective entry rate in the EU is an indirect measure to compare the sector-specific competition in different onal statistics from large countries, this is rarely the case.
-Experience has shown that such data are most likely to be available on oligopolistic markets that have large companies which are therefore obliged to publish their sales figures.
-On the other hand, the concentration ratio, CRx, only uses the market share of the x-largest market player to determine market concentration and, as such, is an accommodating method when data is limited.
-However, even for this method, there is a severe shortage of internationally comparable data.
+The logarithmic quotient of a sector's average market entry rate of new firms in a given country and the respective entry rate in the EU is an indirect measure to compare the sector-specific competition in different countries.12 A negative (positive) log-value for a country means that the entry rate -and thus also competition on that market - is below (above) the average for the EU countries.